cyscale/cyscale.com/src/markdown/blog/2022-08-09-types-of-encryption-for-in-motion-in-use-at-rest-data.md

 Websites should use HTTPS (Hypertext Transfer Protocol Secure) instead of HTTP to ensure encryption between websites and browsers.
 HTTPS uses SSL/TLS.

-**What is in-motion data vulnerable to?**
+**What is in motion data vulnerable to?**

 **Eavesdropping attacks.** In this situation, malicious entities can analyze traffic sent over the internet and read unencrypted data.

-### In-Use Encryption
+### In Use Encryption

-Data currently accessed and used is considered in-use.
+Data currently accessed and used is considered in use.

-Examples of in-use data are:
+Examples of in use data are:

 * files that are currently open,
 * databases,
 * RAM data.

-Because data needs to be decrypted to become in-use, it is essential that data security is taken care of before the actual use of data begins.
+Because data needs to be decrypted to become in use, it is essential that data security is taken care of before the actual use of data begins.

 To do this, you need to ensure a good authentication mechanism.
 Technologies like Single Sign-On (SSO) and Multi-Factor Authentication (MFA) can be implemented to increase security.

 Moreover, after a user authenticates, access management is necessary.
 Users should not be allowed to access any available resources, only the ones they need to, in order to perform their job.

-A method of encryption for data in-use is Secure Encrypted Virtualization (SEV).
+A method of encryption for data in use is Secure Encrypted Virtualization (SEV).
 It requires specialized hardware, and it encrypts RAM memory using an AES-128 encryption engine and an [AMD EPYC processor](https://developer.amd.com/sev/).
-Other hardware vendors are also offering memory encryption for data in-use, but this area is still relatively new.
+Other hardware vendors are also offering memory encryption for data in use, but this area is still relatively new.

-**What is in-use data vulnerable to?**
+**What is in use data vulnerable to?**

-In-use data is vulnerable to **authentication attacks**.
+In use data is vulnerable to **authentication attacks**.
 These types of attacks are used to gain access to the data by bypassing authentication, brute-forcing or obtaining credentials, and others.

-Another type of attack for data in-use is a **cold boot attack**.
+Another type of attack for data in use is a **cold boot attack**.
 Even though the RAM memory is considered volatile, after a computer is turned off, it takes a few minutes for that memory to be erased.
 If kept at low temperatures, RAM memory can be extracted, and, therefore, the last data loaded in the RAM memory can be read.

-### At-Rest Encryption
+### At Rest Encryption

-Once data arrives at the destination and is not used, it becomes at-rest.
+Once data arrives at the destination and is not used, it becomes at rest.

-Examples of data at-rest are:
+Examples of data at rest are:

 * databases,
 * cloud storage assets such as buckets,